MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 Azure Policy offers various built-in policy definitions that apply to both the Azure resource and AKS like standard policy definitions, and using the Azure Policy add-on for Kubernetes, also within the cluster.
 Many of the Azure resource policies come in both *Audit/Deny*, but also in a *Deploy If Not Exists* variant.

-There are a numerous number of policies, and key policies related to this pillar are summarized here.
+There are numerous key policies related to this pillar that are summarized here.
 For a more detailed view, see [built-in policy definitions for Kubernetes](/azure/governance/policy/samples/built-in-policies#kubernetes).

 #### Cluster architecture